softwareQinc/qpp/INSTALL.md

 ```

 includes the main header file of the
-library `qpp.h` This header file includes all other necessary internal
+library `qpp.h`.
+This header file includes all other necessary internal
 [Quantum++](https://github.com/vsoftco/qpp) header files.
 The line
 ```CPP
 using namespace qpp;